Please Rotate Your Device

 Trello is a simple and easy way to get stuff done with your virtual team.
 And it totally eliminates the need to email back and forth.
 Just log in, see what's posted and get stuff done.

-Feedly consolidates all the content you consume into one spot so you don’t have to surf multiple sites.
+Feedly consolidates all the content you consume into one spot so you do not have to surf multiple sites.

 Rev transcribes video and audio into text.
 So you can create a video or podcast and get those spoken words into written words, so that you can get the SEO value of written words on your site.
 All this for just $1 per minute.
 Now that's a deal.